aws-iot-builder-tools/aws-greengrass-provisioner/docs/ExistingLambdaEnvVar.md

   - Java 8 (```JAVA8```)
   - C, C++ and any language that supports importing C libraries (```EXECUTABLE```)
 - ```functionName```: name of the function
-- [handlerName][handlerName]: At the time you create a Lambda function, you specify a handler, which is a function in your code, that AWS Lambda can invoke when the service executes your code.
+- [handlerName][handlerName]: when you create a Lambda function, you have to specify a handler, which is a function that AWS invokes when the Lambda is is executed.
 - [aliasName][aliasName]: you can create one or more aliases for your AWS Lambda function.
 A Lambda alias is like a pointer to a specific Lambda function version.
 Users can access the function version using the alias ARN.
 - [pinned][pinned]: True if the function is pinned.
 Pinned means the function is long-lived and starts when the core starts.
 - [functionBinary][functionBinary]: this corresponds to the ```EncodingType```.
 The expected encoding type of the input payload for the function.
 The default is json.